hotpocket/w6d1/README.md

 `Stopwatch.tsx` - Grab state via `useSelector` and use this state instead of `useState`.
 Grab a dispatcher via `useDispatch()` for updating state.

+## Building
+To build the project run `npm run build` to use the vite bundler.
+An attempt was made to use grunt but it doesn't understand modern things like es6 imports or typescript.
+The efforts made therein were fraught with peril and ultimately fruitless.
+The decision to abort this attempt was made in the interest of time and the desire to use modern supported tools for modern supported conventions.